Your November Horoscope Is Here & It Will Be Emotionally Consuming

 You’re a visionary, Aquarius, but even visionaries hit fog.
 Scorpio Season rules your sector of legacy and career, so the first three weeks of November are deeply focused on your purpose.
 But it’s not just about what you do, it’s about why you’re doing it.
 Mars’ entrance in Sagittarius on November 4 ignites your sector of community, collaboration, the future.
 Suddenly, people are reaching out, ideas are flowing, and projects with purpose start calling your name.
 You’re not just chasing the bag this month — you’re chasing the vision that aligns with your soul’s mission.
 Still, with Uranus (one of your planetary rulers) retrograding in Taurus, your home, family, or sense of inner stability might feel shaky.
 Breathe through it.
 You’re building a new foundation.

-Mercury Retrograde begins in Sagittarius on November 9, then moves into Scorpio on the 18th.
+Mercury Retrograde begins in Sagittarius on November 10, then moves into Scorpio on the 19th.
 This combo could feel like you’re reworking both your dreams and your professional direction.
 An old project may return, or a past ambition reawakens.
 Take notes, but don’t rush.
-Meanwhile, Jupiter Retrograde in Cancer starts on 11/11 (an ascension portal day!)
-And nudges you to reconfigure your routines and health habits.
+Meanwhile, Jupiter Retrograde in Cancer starts on the 12th (an ascension portal day!) and nudges you to reconfigure your routines and health habits.
 Are you doing what actually sustains you, or just what looks good on paper?

-By the time Sagittarius Season starts on November 21, life gets a bit lighter, more adventurous, and hilarious in that Sag way.
-The final 10 days of the month bring major energetic shifts: Saturn ends its retrograde in Pisces on November 27, helping you finally implement new financial or self-worth boundaries.
-Then Mercury shifts direct on November 29, and Venus enters Sagittarius on the 30th, helping you align with the friendships and collabs that uplift your spirit.
+By the time Sagittarius Season starts on November 22, life gets a bit lighter, more adventurous, and hilarious in that Sag way.
+The final 10 days of the month bring major energetic shifts: Saturn ends its retrograde in Pisces on November 28, helping you finally implement new financial or self-worth boundaries.
+Then Mercury shifts direct on November 30, and Venus enters Sagittarius after that, helping you align with the friendships and collabs that uplift your spirit.
 You’re not here to follow trends, Aquarius — you’re here to shape the future.
 So stay weird and stay wise.
 You’re closer than ever.

-By the time Sagittarius Season starts on November 21, life gets a bit lighter, more adventurous, and hilarious in that Sag way.
-The final 10 days of the month bring major energetic shifts: Saturn ends its retrograde in Pisces on November 27, helping you finally implement new financial or self-worth boundaries.
-Then Mercury shifts direct on November 29, and Venus enters Sagittarius on the 30th, helping you align with the friendships and collabs that uplift your spirit.
+By the time Sagittarius Season starts on November 22, life gets a bit lighter, more adventurous, and hilarious in that Sag way.
+The final 10 days of the month bring major energetic shifts: Saturn ends its retrograde in Pisces on November 28, helping you finally implement new financial or self-worth boundaries.
+Then Mercury shifts direct on November 30, and Venus enters Sagittarius after that, helping you align with the friendships and collabs that uplift your spirit.
 You’re not here to follow trends, Aquarius — you’re here to shape the future.
 So stay weird and stay wise.
 You’re closer than ever.

 Pisces Sun & Rising: